portfors-lab/sparkle/doc/ref/api.rst

 The file format chosen to save data to is HDF5.
 Reasons for choosing this file format:

-    * Ability to load a file without having to load all it's contents in memory
+    * Ability to load a file without having to load all its contents in memory
     * self-describing: can save metadata/stimulus info along data
     * popular among scientists : not developed in house means anyone can access it without custom code
     * Mature, been around a while and has 2 sets of python bindings